MBDP-bioinformatics-courses/MBDP_Metagenomics_2026/Practicals/README.md

 colData(tse)
 ```

 3) Check taxonomy ranks and how many unique phyla you have.
+Pick a few other taxonomy ranks and check those too.

 ```r
 getTaxonomyRanks()